Safeguarding

 Voice of the child

 We want to promote your stories!
 Many children and young people say that the support and help they’ve received across agencies have had lasting and beneficial impacts on their lives.
 We want to share those stories.
 Words on a page can be brought to life through our Comms colleagues for sharing across social media platforms.
 We have already begun this.
-Find out more about Ethan's story on twitter.
+Find out more about Ethan's story on X.

 ICON

 Coping with a crying baby and lack of sleep can be difficult to cope with and more so with cost-of-living pressures during the festive period.
 Research suggests that some parents and caregivers can lose control when a baby’s crying becomes too much.
 Some go on to shake a baby, which can lead to death or significant long-term disabilities.
+ICON aims to prevent abusive head trauma in babies by helping parents understand that crying is normal and supports them to develop ways of managing crying without reaching the stage where they feel like harming the baby.
+The ICON message is given by Midwives and Health Visitors prior to and after birth.
+If you work with families with new babies, please ask them how they are doing, remind them of the ICON message, and that support is available.

 I - Infant crying is normal and peaks around 6 weeks of age